Starsheet/unity-sample/README.md

 Please note the following limitations of the sample project:

-* Old images are not removed from the cache when they are no longer references.
+* Old images are not removed from the cache when they are no longer referenced in the data.

 # Overview